Intervention/docs/validation/v4/rules/hex-color.md

-# Hexadecimal Color Rule
+---
+title: "Hexadecimal Color Rule"
-## Validate a Hexadecimal Color Code
+subtitle: "Validate a Hexadecimal Color Code"
-Explore how to validate hexadecimal color codes also known as web colors with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Explore how to validate hexadecimal color codes also known as web colors with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\HexColor::__construct(array $lengths = [3, 4, 6, 8])